Gravel hole East Marland

 In the meantime the Meuse splits a little further north, just above Maastricht.
 You could take the canal Zuid-Willemsvaart to the left.
 Then you sail north via Belgium.
 However, we choose to stay straight ahead on the Meuse.
 At least that seems to be the case.
 Immediately after the branch-off with the Canal, the Meuse bends off to port and we have to continue straight ahead and automatically enter the Juliana Canal.
 After all, the Meuse is no longer navigable further on and this 'diversion' was made as early as 1934.
 In the meantime, the canal has recently been completely renovated, widened and deepened to accommodate larger cargo ships.
 So pay close attention to the sailing rules.

 We sail under Keersluis Limmel.
-Renovated in 2018, this lock - which is in principle always on - protects the hinterland against too high water.
+Renovated in 2018, this lock - which is in principle always open - protects the hinterland against too high water.
 If the water flow exceeds a certain maximum, this lock will be closed and passage will no longer be possible.

 We are now sailing through an industrial area called Beatrixhaven.
 Perhaps not exactly the most beautiful, but it shows the importance of the rivers and canals in the Netherlands.
 Many of the large industries are located on the water, for easier transport of large bulk goods.